PorkodiVenkatesh/DataStructures/Day13/towerOfHanoi.md

 ![image](https://user-images.githubusercontent.com/70228962/173197758-f9dd5ca6-0fb6-48a9-a793-c379328a61d9.png)

-### Here, if we closely watch, we are doing these below steps:
+### Here, if we closely watch, we are doing these below steps in a recursive way until disk need to move is 1

 ![image](https://user-images.githubusercontent.com/70228962/173197577-94dd5bb1-f725-43b2-9851-9c44ce6e8968.png)

-## Let's use Recursion

-### A recursive algorithm for Tower of Hanoi can be driven as follows
+### Let's construct A recursive algorithm for Tower of Hanoi can be driven as follows

 ```
 TowerOfHanoi(N, source, destination, helper)